Skip to content

 GEMS/GISE JRS E1 (1st, 2nd, 3rd grades)

 GEMS is Girls in Engineering, Mathematics, and Science.
 GISE is Guys in Science and Engineering.
 This year-long Project Based Learning program for students in grades 1, 2 and 3 provides positive early experiences in science, technology, engineering and math.
-Spring 2025 focus STEM OF SPEED theme.
+Fall 2025 focus STEM OF SPEED theme.
 Students explore concepts of speed and aerodynamics as they pertain to moving land vehicles (mostly cars).
 Students will have fun building different types of model cars.

 • Campers get fit through dance at UTSC (flickr) (CC BY 2.0)